 Research through clinical trials is ongoing for all types of cancer.
 For specific topics being studied for adrenal gland tumors, learn more in the Latest Research section.

 The next section in this guide is Latest Research.
-It explains areas of scientific research currently going on for this type of tumor.
-Or, use the menu to choose another section to continue reading this guide.
+It explains areas of scientific research for adrenal gland tumors.
+Use the menu to choose a different section to read in this guide.